-- If the source is an RDS instance on the cloud, change binlog_row_image to FULL on the RDS console, and then restart the source database and reset the task - If the source database is an on-premises database, perform the following steps: - a.
-Log in to the server where the MySQL source database is located. - Manually change the value of binlog_row_image in the my.cnf configuration file to FULL and save the file. binlog_row_image=full - c.
+- If the source database is an on-premises database, perform the following steps: - a.
+Log in to the server where the MySQL source database is located. - b.
+Manually change the value of binlog_row_image in the my.cnf configuration file to FULL and save the file. binlog_row_image=full - c.
 To close old sessions, restart the source database and reset the task during a non-service period.